Introduction to Action in Illustrator

 Then go to Type -> Create Outlines or press Shift + Ctrl + O

-Once the outlines are created then we will simplify it so that the anchor points are reduced which reduces the processing power.
+Once the outlines are created, we will simplify it so that the anchor points are reduced, reducing the processing power.
 For this we go to Object -> Path -> Simplify.

 Then we create another text to check the action.

 Let’s look at the hamburger menu for the options of action.
-First is Action Options.
+The first is Action Options.

 You can edit the name and the set and also set the shortcut and label just as the time of creation.